caseykroll/backbone-filter-ui/README.md

 What does the data look like?

 - The list collection can be any Backbone.Collection, so long as each Backbone.Model in the collection has a unique 'id' attribute.
+	- Optionally, if you wish to use a feature for showing and hiding list items, you just need to make use of a 'hidden' attribute on the item.

 - The filter collection needs to follow a particular format; for example:
 ```javascript